imnishitha/Redis/README.md

-# Redis
+# Redis to flat file Sync.

+Aim- To develop an utility to fetch the data from redis from the specified partition, store the data in json format in a specified .json file and also to the dump back the data onto to specified partition in redis from the .json file after modifying the data fetched as per the requirements.

+## Redis

 Redis, RE-dis is an open-source in-memory data structure project implementing a distributed, in-memory key-value database with optional durability.
 Redis supports different kinds of abstract data structures, such as strings, lists, maps, sets, sorted sets, hyperloglogs, bitmaps, streams and spatial indexes.

-Download and install redis from https://redis.io
+Download and install redis from [here] (https://redis.io).

-# JSON
+## JSON
 JSON: JavaScript Object Notation.
 JSON is a syntax for storing and exchanging data.
 JSON is text, written with JavaScript object notation.